 - Apply firm, direct pressure over a bleeding wound with clean cloth or sterile bandage.
-(Don’t use heavy pressure if the wound is on the person’s head.)
-Maintain pressure until bleeding subsides, or (if an ambulance has been called) until trained medical help arrives.
+Maintain pressure until bleeding subsides, or until trained medical help arrives.

-- If bleeding is occurring in a limb, keep applying pressure and elevate the limb above the heart, unless you suspect the limb is broken.
+- If bleeding is occurring in a limb, elevate the wound unless you suspect the limb is broken.

 - If bleeding is severe, and you think the person’s life is in danger, wrap a 3″ wide tourniquet above the wound area and pull tightly.

 Be aware that injuries that cause bleeding may also cause shock.

 A tetanus shot may be required if you have not had one within 10 years or if you are unsure of when you last had one.
 Tetanus is a bacterial infection that affects the nervous system and is often fatal.

 Although most people are aware that stepping on a rusty nail or a puncture wound can cause a tetanus infection, most people do not know that tetanus bacteria can also enter the body even through a tiny pinprick, a scratch from an animal, splinters, bug bites and even burns that break the skin.